nikola43/goVPN/README.md

 GoHop
 =====
-GoHop is a VPN implemented in golang, with innate encryption and obfuscation.
+GoVPN is a VPN implemented in golang, with innate encryption and obfuscation.
 The goal of this project is to escape from censorship and intelligent package inspection.

 Why Reinvent the Wheel?